Bruno Jonas: Education

 Many people predicted he would become a priest, but he prefers to pray from the Kabarett stage.
 Between 1975 and 1982, he studied German, political science, and philosophy at the Ludwig Maximilian University of Munich.
-After several years he began to study theatre.
+After several years, he began to study theatre.

 Career

 In 1975, Jonas played with Sigi Zimmerschied in the Kabarett Scharfrichterhaus.
-After an engagement as a writer and actor at the national theater in Munich he started his first soloprogram in 1979.
-He reached Germany through his first own radio show Jonas and regular appearances with Dieter Hildebrandt as member of the Kabarett theatre Münchner Lach- und Schießgesellschaft and later until today in the political Kabarett TV series Scheibenwischer (together with Mathias Richling).
-He also appeared as monk Bruder Barnabas at "Starkbieranstich" on the "Nockherberg" in Munich, a traditional ceremony usually in March, in which Bruder Barnabas is giving a ticking-off to the present high-ranked politicians.
-In 2004 he started to work as a director at Theater am Gärtnerplatz where he also directed the Musical Man of La Mancha and played the part of Don Quichotte.
+After an engagement as a writer and actor at the National Theatre in Munich, he started his first solo program in 1979.
+He reached Germany through his first own radio show Jonas and regular appearances with Dieter Hildebrandt as a member of the Kabarett theatre Münchner Lach- und Schießgesellschaft and later until today in the political Kabarett TV series Scheibenwischer (together with Mathias Richling).
+He also appeared as monk Bruder Barnabas at "Starkbieranstich" on the "Nockherberg" in Munich, a traditional ceremony usually in March, in which Bruder Barnabas gives a ticking-off to the present high-ranked politicians.
+In 2004, he started to work as a director at Theater am Gärtnerplatz where he also directed the Musical Man of La Mancha and played the part of Don Quichotte.